MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

     You provide feedback by using the like (thumbs up) or dislike (thumbs down) icon on the **Copilot** pane in [!INCLUDE[prod_short](includes/prod_short.md)].

-## What are the limitations of chat with Copilot?
-How can users minimize the impact of the chat with Copilot limitations when using the system?
+## What are the limitations of Chat with Copilot?
+How can users minimize the impact of the Chat with Copilot limitations when using the system?

 - General limitations of AI